Dvitash/Roblox-Explorer/README.md

 # Verde

-A VS Code extension that provides a tree view explorer for Roblox Studio instances
+A VS Code extension that provides a tree view explorer window

 ## Features